Los Angeles Welfare Fraud Attorney

 Welfare fraud is described as a rampant problem in Los Angeles County.
 The organization responsible for investigating welfare fraud in Los Angeles reportedly completed more than 14,700 fraud-related investigations in 2015/2016.
 These investigations uncovered more than $8.1 million in fraudulent overpayments.
 As a result, 275 people were convicted of welfare fraud in Los Angeles County during that time.

 The financial costs associated with welfare fraud can be extreme.
 Each year, billions of dollars are lost to fraudulent claims.
 California has imposed tough laws and criminal sentences for those who are convicted of welfare fraud.
 These laws are intended to deter and punish fraudulent behavior.
-If you have been accused of welfare fraud it is important to contact an experienced lawyer.
-An attorney can help you navigate the complicated welfare fraud laws and achieve the best possible outcome in your case.
+If you have been accused of welfare fraud, then call Los Angeles welfare fraud attorney Ambrosio Rodriguez for a free consultation.
+Ambrosio is a former prosecutor with over 18 years experience.
+Contact us today so we can discuss your best legal options.

 What is Welfare Fraud?